anayrat/blog/content/post/2021/2021-09-01-partitioning-usage.en.md

 The idea would be to create partitions and tablespaces on different disks in order to spread the input/output operations.

 For PostgreSQL, a tablespace is nothing more or less than a path to a directory.
 It is quite possible to manage the storage at the operating system level and to aggregate several disks (in RAID10) for example.
 Then, it is just a matter of storing the table on the volume created.
-Thus, I/O can be spreaded over a set of disks.
+Thus, I/O can be spread over a set of disks.

 In this case, it is not necessary to implement partitioning.
 However, we will see a case where it might make sense.